levibostian/AndroidBlanky/README.md

 * [Firebase Analytics](https://firebase.google.com/docs/analytics/) - Mobile analytics.
 Configure: After you follow the directions in [Getting started](#getting-started) for setting up Firebase, this is done for you.

+* [Firebase Performance Monitoring](https://firebase.google.com/docs/perf-mon/) - Monitoring of performance metrics of your app such as UI hangs and network call successes.
+Configure: None :) You can [configure custom methods or pieces of code to be traced](https://firebase.google.com/docs/perf-mon/custom-attributes) if you wish, but it's optional.

+* [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) - Receive push notifications and display them in your app.
+Configure: Open the `UpdateFcmTokenPendingTask` file and edit `runTask()` with code to send up the FCM token to your own server.
+You can also edit the `NotificationChannelManager` to configure your notification channels.
+The announcement channel is the default channel that FCM uses for notifications from the console.

 * [Fastlane](https://fastlane.tools/) - Distributing the app to the Play Store.
 Pretty much automates tasks for me.
 Configure: There is a section in this README for Fastlane under Getting Started.